GraemeMalcolm/dp-203-interim/Instructions/Labs/LAB_01_compute_and_storage_options.md

 4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
 5. Enter the **dp203-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.

     After a few minutes, your resource group and the managed workspace resource groups associated with it will be deleted.
+A notification will be displayed.

     > **Important**: Ensure your resource group has been deleted before proceeding to the next exercise.